McKennie arrives in Turin ahead of Juventus move

-Weston McKennie has arrived in Turin ahead of his transfer from Schalke to Juventus.

-Juve have made something of a surprise move for McKennie, who had been linked with a number of Premier League clubs.
+Juve has made something of a surprise move for McKennie, who had been linked with a number of Premier League clubs.

 McKennie, who is capable of playing in either midfield or defence and scored three league goals last season, is reportedly set to sign for Juve on loan, with the Serie A champions having an obligation to buy based on the number of appearances the 21-year-old makes.